I enjoy giving advice to others on how to remove pests that can be found in the backyard.

 You can see many YouTube videos of trapping voles if you'd like to watch them.
 I haven't posted them here since they are fairly graphic and not everyone likes to see dead animals whether they are a pest or not.

--Find them and dig them out with a shovel (see video above)
+- Find them and dig them out with a shovel

 While moles are nearly blind, they have an almost perfect sense of smell which can be used against them by using products that repel them.

-The old fashioned mothballs have a more offensive odor than the newer mothballs made of naptha and so they have been found to work better in chasing the moles away.
-Keep in mind that naphthalene converts into a toxic gas and cause cause health issues if inhaled.
+The old-fashioned mothballs have a more offensive odor than the newer mothballs made of naptha and so they have been found to work better in chasing the moles away.
+Keep in mind that naphthalene converts into a toxic gas and cause health issues if inhaled.
 In addition, you won't want to place mothballs anywhere that a dog could dig them up and eat them.

 Another method of using the mole's sense of smell against them is to use castor oil.
 This method has been around for generations and can prove to be effective.
 The castor is mixed into a mixture that is sprayed upon the lawn with particular attention to any mole hills and/or known tunnels.
-The smell will drive moles away however the spray needs to be re-applied every 1-2 weeks and after heavy rain.
+The smell will drive moles away however the spray needs to be reapplied every one to two weeks and after heavy rain.

-2 Tablespoons of liquid dish washing soap (the soap acts as an emolient to allow the oil and water to mix)
+- 2 tablespoons liquid dishwashing soap (the soap acts as an emollient to allow the oil and water to mix)

 Sometimes drastic methods are needed to rid your yard of moles.
 In that case you may want to try a spring-load metal trap that you put down within the actual tunnel.
 This method will involve the purchase of the traps and digging a small hole down into the tunnel to set the trap.